Kasper-Schmidt/Kasper-Schmidt/README.md

 🐘 PHP and HTML <br>
 🎨 CSS and SASS <br>
 🚀 Javascript and Typescript <br>
-🚀 Frameworks like Vue, React and Laravel <br>
+🚀 Frameworks like Vue and Laravel <br>
 📝 Wordpress <br>
 💾 Databases MySQL and NoSQL like phpMyAdmin and MongoDB <br>
 🔒 Security (Cross Site Scripting, SQL-injections, Hashing, Tokens and CAPTCHA)